Gurkirat-Sport/Gurkirat-Sport/README.md

 <h1>Soccer 4 U</h1>

-<p>Ever wanted to get cheap soccer equipment, but it all seems so expensive.
+<p>Ever wanted cheap soccer equipment, but it all seems ridiculously expensive.
 Well, Here at Soccer 4 U, You can find all sorts of top-quality equipment at the reasonable prices everyone wants.
-For purchase info scroll below, But for now, take a look at all the things you could buy.</p>
+For purchase info scroll below, But for now, look at all the things you could buy.</p>

 <h2> Jerseys </h2>